Baozhong tea: History

 Before 1873, oolong tea was widely sold in mainland China and Taiwan, but after an economic slump, some tea companies stopped selling oolong tea because of decreasing demand.
 At this time, tea companies moved production from Taiwan to Fuzhou and began producing baozhong tea.
 Baozhong tea is referred to as "flower tea" because of its fragrant smell.

 Health benefits

 Together with green tea, oolong tea, and black tea, baozhong tea has been shown to have antioxidant activity and antimutagenic properties.
 Tea catechins are important antioxidants and one study found baozhong tea to have over three times the amount of these compounds relative to black tea, although it was found to have less than green or oolong teas.

 Baozhong tea in Taiwan

 Farmers from Taiwan imported trees and growing techniques from Fujian during the nineteenth century.
-The name of baozhong tea means “wrapped” tea and refers to the former paper package style.
+The name of baozhong tea means tea and refers to the former paper package style.
 The most popular kinds of baozhong tea are from the Nankang and Wenshan regions.
 It has been produced since about 1885, but today very little is grown.
 Wenshan Baozhong Tea is also one of the ten most popular teas in Taiwan.